openSUSE/open-build-service/CONTRIBUTING.md

    git submodule update
    ```

-5. Execute Vagrant:
+5. Build your development environment with:

     ```
-    vagrant up
+    rake docker:build
     ```

 6. Start your development environment with:

     ```
-    vagrant exec foreman start
+    docker-compose up
     ```

 7. Check out your OBS frontend:
 You can access the frontend at [localhost:3000](http://localhost:3000).
 Whatever you change in your cloned repository will have effect in the development environment.
-**Note**: The vagrant instance is configured with a default user 'Admin' and password 'opensuse'.
+**Note**: The development environment is configured with a default user 'Admin' and password 'opensuse'.

 8. Building packages:
-     The easiest way to start building is to create an interconnect to build.opensuse.org.
-All resources, including the base distributions can be used that way directly.
+     The easiest way to start building is to create an interconnect to our reference server.
+All resources from the openSUSE instance, including the base distributions, can be used that way.
      To set this up, follow these steps:
-     * Login as admin and go to configuration page.
+     * Login as Admin and go to 'Configuration' page.
      * Go to the 'Interconnect' tab and press 'Save changes'.
 That creates an interconnect to build.opensuse.org.
-     * Switch back to the 'Configuration' tab and press 'Update' to send your changes to the backend.
-     * Restart the backend.
-     * Now you can choose from a wide range of repositories to build your packages and images for.
+     * Now in any other project you can choose from a wide range of distributions to build your packages on the 'Repositories' tab.

 9. Changed something in the frontend?
 Test your changes!

     ```
-    vagrant exec rake test
+    rake docker:test:frontend
-    vagrant exec rspec
     ```

-11. Changed something in the backend?
+10. Changed something in the backend?
 Test your changes!

     ```
-    vagrant exec make -C src/backend test
+    rake docker:test:backend
     ```

-12. Check your commits:

-    ```
-    vagrant exec rake git_cop
-    ```

-13. Explore the development environment:

-    ```
-    vagrant ssh
-    ```
+11. You can find more details about the development environment [in our wiki](https://github.com/openSUSE/open-build-service/wiki/Development-Environment).

 Happy Hacking! - :heart: Your Open Build Service Team